 Enable Automatic Cost Calculation:

-- File Options Schedule Calculate Costs Automatically
+- File Options Schedule Calculate Costs Automatically.

 Check Cost Accrual Method:

-- Resource Sheet Accrual Column Change to Prorated
+- Resource Sheet Accrual Column Change to Prorated.

-Tip: Use Earned Value Analysis (Report Earned Value Reports
+Tip: Use Earned Value Analysis (Report Earned Value Reports) to track financial performance!

 Cause: Overestimated work hours, increased material costs, or incorrect rate settings.